dankamongmen/scblockchain/README.md

 TXSpec for the signing key, a filename containing the new member's public key, and an arbitrary JSON-encoded payload.
-* `exlookup`: generate an ExternalLookup transaction. takes as its arguments an integer specifying the lookup type, a filename containing the new association's public key, and an external identifier valid for the specified lookup type.
+* `exlookup`: generate an ExternalLookup transaction. takes as its arguments a TXSpec for the signing key, an integer specifying the lookup type, a filename containing the new association's public key, and an external identifier valid for the specified lookup type.
 * `lauthreq`: generate a LookupAuthReq transaction. takes as its arguments a TXSpec for the requesting ConsortiumMember, a TXSpec for the referenced ExternalLookup, and a JSON payload.